Frankluox/CloserLookAgainFewShot/README.md

 This repository contains Pytorch implementation of [Meta-Dataset](https://github.com/google-research/meta-dataset) without any component of TensorFlow, as well as implementation of our ICML 2023 paper: [A Closer Look at Few-shot Classification Again](https://arxiv.org/abs/2301.12246).
 Some features of our implementation:

-1. Unlike original Meta-Dataset, No dataset conversion to TFrecord is needed; instead we use raw images.
+1. Unlike original Meta-Dataset, no dataset conversion to TFrecord is needed; instead we use raw images.
 This is beneficial for anyone who wants to inspect the dataset manually.
 2. Unlike other versions of pytorch implementations of Meta-Dataset, we support multi-dataset training for both episodic/non-episodic methods.
 3. We completely fix the data shuffling problem arised in the original tensorflow implementation of Meta-Dataset (see [issue #54](https://github.com/google-research/meta-dataset/issues/54)), which strongly influences the evaluation results of ILSVRC, Aircraft, Traffic Signs, MSCOCO and Fungi.
 We solve this problem by randomly selecting data from all images in every episode, which cannot be done easily using the original Meta-Dataset implementation.